Quick Guide To Mexico City Food

 Where to eat in Mexico City?

 I was overly excited to finally eat tacos after a long day, but when I saw the mamey - a super delicious tropical fruit - juice on the menu, I knew I was in the right place.
 We ordered tacos al pastor, rib eye tacos, and of course, mamey juice.
-I admit, there are many delicious tacos and cheaper places, even in Polanco, but with this place - the mamey juice was worth it.
+I admit, there are many delicious tacos even in Polanco, but the mamey juice was worth it.

 Craving seafood tacos?
 Enter: Cocina Conchita.
 A spot frequented by locals for delicious bites and a drink or two.
 The ambiance is fun and the restaurant gives a throwback to the 60’s office vibe.
 We ordered the tuna tartar tostadas, pork tacos, and lamb dish.
 So delicious!